What’s happening?

 Why it matters?

-A community radio show from Redland City is being recognised on the same awards stage as much larger national outlets.
 It is also a strong nod for queer programming, local storytelling and non-commercial radio at a time when the new awards are aiming to recognise the full Australian audio sector.

 Producer and host Tony Tranter felt like a “pinch-me moment” and a “dream come true”.
-He said the national recognition was overwhelming after years of carrying playlists in his head.

 Local Impact